 Product / Packaging disposal Dispose of waste according to applicable legislation.
 Special country-specific regulations may apply.
-Can be with household waste in compliance with official regulations in contact with approved waste disposal comparation authorities in charge.
+Can be disposed together with household waste in compliance with official regulations in contact with approved waste disposal companies and with authorities in charge.
 (Only dispose of completely emptied packages.)

 Waste treatment options Not Available

 Sewage disposal options Not Available